bpiereck/Git_project_Sep2023/Concepts_dictionary.md

+4. Remote repository: Online repository  - works as a back up of your local repository.
+This is most probably a cloud-like kind of repository.
+In this case it is represented by GitHub.

 Testing what happens if I dont use -m to commit:

 It pops up an editor to force me to write a msg, with the optioin of making a long description instead of just a title.